Gay and trans panic defense: United Kingdom

 Guidance given to counsel by the Crown Prosecution Service of England and Wales states: "The fact that the victim made a sexual advance on the defendant does not, of itself, automatically provide the defendant with a defence of self-defence for the actions that they then take."
 In the UK, it has been known for decades as the "Portsmouth defence" or the "guardsman's defence".
 The latter term was used in a 1980 episode of Rumpole of the Bailey.

-In December 2024, the CPS issued updated guidance regarding "deception as to sex" in sexual assault cases.
-The guidance suggests that deception or non-disclosure about one's birth sex could impact consent, and such cases may result in criminal charges.

 United States

 Federal laws

 In 2018, Senator Ed Markey (D-MA) and Representative Joe Kennedy III (D-MA) introduced S.3188 and H.R.6358, respectively, which would ban the gay and trans panic defense at the national level.
 Both bills died in committee.

 In June 2019, the bill was reintroduced in both houses of Congress as the Gay and Trans Panic Defense Prohibition Act of 2019 (S.1721 and H.R.3133).
 The bills would prohibit a federal criminal defendant from asserting, as a defense, that the nonviolent sexual advance of an individual or a perception or belief of the gender, gender identity, or expression, or sexual orientation of an individual excuses or justifies conduct or mitigates the severity of an offense.
 Similarly to S.3188, after being sent to committee, the bill died at the end of 2020, and was re-introduced (as S.1137) in April 2021.
-It was reintroduced in January 2023.
+It was reintroduced in June 2023 and 2025.